gotygota/tastebuddy_docs/docs/admin/index.md

 ## Overview

-In order to gather analitics regarding the sensory profile of spirits and wines, wether punctually or following a timely evolution, Tastebuddy requires from the adminitrators a careful design of the tasting processess.
-The preparation work is made of three core components:
+In order to collect meaningful data on the sensory profile of spirits or wines efficiently, Tastebuddy requires administrators to carefully design the tasting process.
+There are three key components to this process:

-- **Tasters**: they are the direct users of the application and the people providing their expertise on the evaluated samples;
+- **Tasters**: they are the direct users of the application and the people who provide their expertise on the samples being evaluated;
-- **Products**: either wine or spirits, they are the samples on which the sensory evaluation is conducted;
+- **Products**: either wine or spirits, they are the samples on which the sensory evaluation is performed;
-- **Tasting protocols**: they define the set of criteria (and associated weights) the evaluation will focus on;
+- **Tasting protocols**: they define the set of criteria (and associated weights) on which the evaluation will focus;

 !!! tip "Example protocols and products"
 On account creation, a tasting protocol and example products are automatically added for illustrative purposes.
 They can be safely used as is, modified or deleted

 ## Getting started

-Tastebuddy has been designed to leave as much freedom as possible to the users in order to adapt to a maximum of use cases of the industry.
-Conceptually, a sensory evaluation relies on three basic building blocks, which are combined and mixed depending on the use case: a number of criteria, or characteristics the sensory analysis should focus on, assessors or taster to provide the expertise, and of course, sample(s) to evaluate.
+Tastebuddy has been designed to give users as much freedom as possible to adapt to a maximum number of practical use cases.
+Conceptually, a sensory evaluation is based on three basic building blocks that can be combined and mixed depending on the scenario: a set of criteria or characteristics that the sensory analysis should focus on, assessors or tasters to provide the expertise, and of course the sample(s) to be evaluated.

 These fundamental building blocks can be created, edited or combined to achieve a defined goal.

 <figure markdown="span">
   ![Functional diagram](images/functional_diagram_2.png#only-light){ width="90%"}